spmallette/GremlinDocs/README.md

 gremlin> g.E.has('label','knows')
 ==>e[7][1-knows->2]
 ==>e[8][1-knows->4]

-// this is my target subgraph
-gremlin> sg = new TinkerGraph() ==>tinkergraph[vertices:0 edges:0]
+// this is the target subgraph gremlin> sg = new TinkerGraph() ==>tinkergraph[vertices:0 edges:0]

 // define a "Get Or Create" function for vertices...use ElementHelper to copy properties gremlin> def goc(v,g){nv=g.getVertex(v.id);if(nv==null){nv=g.addVertex(v.id,ElementHelper.getProperties(v))};nv}
 ==>true

 // generate the subgraph by side-effecting graph elements into new graph gremlin> g.E.has('label','knows').sideEffect{sg.addEdge(it.id,goc(it.outV.next(),sg),goc(it.inV.next(),sg),it.label,ElementHelper.getProperties(it))}.iterate()
 ==>null